Our Donor and Member Privacy

 Gathering and Use of Information

-Our website's registration forms may request that you give us certain enrollment contact information, but you are not required to give this information – it is provided on a strictly voluntary basis.
+Our website's donation and registration forms may request that you give us certain enrollment contact information, but you are not required to give this information – it is provided on a strictly voluntary basis.
 If you choose not to provide this information, then certain offers may not be available to you.
 These offers may include contest or sweepstakes registration, community postings, on-line membership registration, e-newsletter or eJournal signup, online auction participation, transactions in Vermont PBS' online store, etc.

 As noted above, Vermont PBS may sometimes use your personally identifiable information for web-based activities or for internal or marketing and promotional purposes.
-Vermont PBS members who join online always have the option to exclude their names from being provided to a third party.
+Vermont PBS donors and members who join online always have the option to exclude their names from being provided to a third party.

 In addition, Vermont PBS does partner with outside companies and organizations for web content, special offers, promotions and other related activities.
-Because of such partnerships, there may be cases where offers or requests for information are made by outside companies, or instances when you may choose to leave vpt.org to visit another website.
+Because of such partnerships, there may be cases where offers or requests for information are made by outside companies, or instances when you may choose to leave vermontpbs.org to visit another website.
 In such cases, when you choose to offer any personal information to such company or organization, you are providing this information to a third party.
 Vermont PBS is not responsible for the privacy practices or content of any other party's website.

 If a user elects to use our referral service for informing a friend about our site, we ask them for the friend's name and email address.
 Vermont PBS will automatically send the friend a one-time email inviting them to visit our website.
 Vermont PBS stores this information for the sole purpose of sending this one-time email.